joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step4-languages.md

 - the extension name in the Name field (as defined in the manifest file `<name>` element)
 - the extension description, as a tooltip for the extension name (as defined in the manifest file `<description>` element).

-The .ini file is used for constants which appear when the module is displayed.
+The .ini file is used for constants which appear when the individual module is displayed.

+The name and description constants are needed in the .ini file as well because Joomla displays them when an administrator selects Content / Site Modules and creates or edits a mod_hello module.
+In this case Joomla just reads the .ini file as it's the single mod_hello module which is being displayed.

 The reason for the split is performance, to minimise the number of language constants which have to be read.